FairOD: Fairness-aware Outlier Detection: Conclusions

 The motivation for SP derives from luck egalitarianism~\cite{09luck} -- a family of egalitarian theories of distributive justice that aim to counteract the distributive effects of ``brute luck''.
-It aims to counterbalance the manifestations of ``brute luck,'' by redistributing equality to those who suffer through no fault of their own choosing, mediated via race, gender, etc. Importantly, SP ensures proportional flag rates across $\pv$ groups, eliminating group-level bias.
-Therefore, it merits incorporation in OD since the results of OD are used for policing or auditing by human experts in downstream applications.
+By redistributing equality to those who suffer through no fault of their own choosing, mediated via race, gender, etc., it aims to counterbalance the manifestations of such ``luck''.
+Correspondingly, SP ensures equal flag rates across $\pv$ groups, eliminating such group-membership bias.
+Therefore, it merits incorporation in OD since OD results are used for policing or auditing by human experts in downstream applications.\looseness=-1

+{\em How-to: } We could enforce SP during OD model learning by comparing the distributions of the predicted outlier labels $\flag$ amongst groups, and update the model to ensure that these output distributions match across groups.

 SP, however, is not sufficient to ensure both equitable \textit{and} accurate outcomes as it permits so-called ``laziness''~\cite{barocas2017fairness}.
 Being an unsupervised quantity that is agnostic to the ground-truth labels $\mathcal{Y}$, SP could be satisfied while producing decisions that are arbitrarily inaccurate for any or all of the groups.
-In fact, perhaps one extreme would be random sampling; where we select a certain fraction of the given population uniformly at random and flag all the sampled instances as outliers.
+In fact, an extreme scenario would be random sampling; where we select a certain fraction of the given population uniformly at random and flag all the sampled instances as outliers.
 As evident via Eq. \eqref{eq:pop}, this entirely random procedure would achieve SP (!).
-The outcomes could be worse -- that is, not only inaccurate (unusefully, as accurate as random) but also unfair for only some group(s) -- when OD flags mostly the true outliers from one group while flagging randomly selected instances from the other group(s), leading to discrimination \textit{despite} SP.
-Therefore, additional criteria is required to explicitly penalize ``laziness''; aiming to not only flag equal fractions of instances but those from the \textit{true-outlier} portion of each group.
+The outcomes could be worse -- that is, not only inaccurate (put differently, as accurate as random) but also unfair for only \textit{some} group(s) -- when OD flags mostly the true outliers from one group while flagging randomly selected instances from the other group(s), leading to discrimination \textit{despite} SP.
+Therefore, additional criteria is required to explicitly penalize ``laziness,'' aiming to not only flag \emph{equal fractions} of instances across groups but also those \textit{true outlier} instances from both groups.